 A continuation of HST 2200 from the French Revolution to the present.
 Taught in English with a French component.
-Satisfies a French Studies Minor requirement.
 Fulfills Culture and Language requirement.

 HST 2220 - Nazi Germany (3)

 Investigates the development of Nazism in Germany with special emphasis upon the historical/cultural roots in the 19th century as well as the personality of Adolf Hitler.